arkatebi/OpenWorld-problem/README.md

 part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
 Also, the program will not accept any year before 2010.

 ###### File format of the output file
 The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
-The subsequent lines are for the gene count values: one row for each timepoint, containing the gene counts for each organism, in the same seqeuence as these organisms are found in the sp_list.txt file.
-For each organism, the file has THREE columns, for the gene counts in MFO, BPO, and CCO ontological categories.
+The subsequent lines are for the gene count values - one row for each timepoint.
+The gene count values on each row are listed in the groups of THREE, each group corresponds to one organism.
+The order of these organisms are the same as they are found in the sp_list.txt file.
+The THREE gene count values in each group for an organism come from BPO, CCO, and MFO ontological categories.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several